 Basic DSLR Photography Workshop - June 2017

 Let's start with a confession - I never used to take my camera out of auto.
 I thought that there was no need to use my camera any other way as the pictures were (in my mind) pretty good and simply by using a DSLR the results would be better anyway.
 One day, a friend of mine asked me if I'd had any classes in photography as she said I took great pictures.
 She'd been taking classes as she wanted to understand her camera better and improve her photography.
 She chatted happily away about shooting in manual as if I understood what she was talking about.
 I admitted I hadn't taken any classes, was self-taught (which was a lie!) and then felt like a major fraud as I'd always let the camera do all the work.
 Shamefaced, I decided from that point onwards to learn how to use my camera properly.
 I took some online classes, some good, some really bad, tried to decipher the terminology, practiced, practiced even more and banged my head repeatedly against the table when things didn't work out the way I wanted them to.
 It took a lot of reading up on technique, a lot of patience and a whole lot of swearing before things properly came together.
-But once it does click it makes you totally fall in love with your camera and taking pictures.
-Now I only ever shoot in manual and it has changed the way I take photographs.
+But once it does finally click it makes you fall in love with your camera and taking pictures.
+Now I only ever shoot in manual and it has changed the way I take all my photographs.
 My images been featured in The Simple Things magazine, Gardenista, This is Your Kingdom and Blogosphere magazine.
-They are also used by local businesses and by several independent makers and small businesses to help promote their brands.
+They are also used by local businesses in Leeds and by several independent makers and small businesses to help promote their brands.

 I now want to share my knowledge with others who want to get to know their camera better, who want to take their photography to the next level or improve their own blog imagery and Instagram feed.
 Have you ever struggled with getting your images in focus properly?
 Do you want to learn how to blur your backgrounds or take a moody, atmospheric shot?
 Or maybe you want to make your fashion blog posts really stand out from the crowd?
 I can help you to achieve these goals.
 A basic entry level DSLR and lens can do so much more than a point and shoot and I'd like to show you how to get the best out of your kit.
 Together with the lovely Chirpy shop in Chapel Allerton in Leeds, I'll be running a basic DSLR Photography Workshop on Saturday 17 June 2017 and I'd love you to join me.
 I promise there will be no scary terminology, I'll break down the theory and it will all be done in a lovely relaxed environment with lots of tea and cake!
 If you'd like to come along, then please do click on the link for tickets below.